Merkoba/Meltdown/arguments.md

 The program to use by default when using the `progtext` or `progjson` commands.

 Else you need to specify the program in the commands.

+---

+>no-gestures

+Don't enable mouse gestures.

+Gestures are mouse actions you can do in the output.

+For example if you press right click, then drag a bit to the left or right, and release.

+If you drag enough it will either switch to the left tab, or the right tab.

+If you drag up or down it will perform scroll actions.